Dark Side of the Man

 Dark Side of the Man is the first studio album by Australian musician Ross Wilson, released in 1989.
 Two singles were released from the album—"Bed of Nails" and the title track "Dark Side of the Man".
 Dark Side of the Man peaked at number 28 on the ARIA Albums Chart and number 26 on the Kent Music Report.
 The song "Bed of Nails" peaked at number 25 on the ARIA Singles Chart.

+Reception

+Juke said, "The beauty of this LP is the laconic ease with which he switches its style.
+Wilson's encyclopaedic and instinctive knowledge of pop, jazz and club music sounds finds him picking high and low for inspiration.